Love This Place: 2024 -2034 Long Term Plan

 What happens with the profits council are making in the Ngatea housing development and will this go towards keeping rates down?

-Tarn asked 8 months ago
+Tarn asked about 1 year ago

 Kia ora Tarn, thanks for your question on our 2024-34 Long Term Plan.
 All sales from the sub-divisions in Ngatea go back into reducing the debt held by Council this means a reduction in what all ratepayers pay towards this debt.
 So in short yes the money from this development helps bring down the rates.

-Page last updated: 09 May 2024, 10:45 AM
+Page last updated: 11 Jul 2024, 01:33 PM